-Pain in Neck & Headaches Relief
+Pain in Neck & Headache Relief

 Neck pain can cause debilitating and extremely uncomfortable sensations, especially if the pain stretches from your neck down to your shoulders.
 According to the American Physical Therapy Association (APTA), approximately one-third of the population will experience neck pain in any given year.
 It can get worse if left untreated, and in severe cases, surgery may even be needed.